JohannesPosch/Code-Template-Hub/README.md

 # Code Template Hub Extension for VS Code

+Code Template Hub is a powerful VS Code extension that lets you create, manage, and reuse your own code templates with ease.
+Whether you're scaffolding boilerplate code, setting up project structures, or just tired of copying and pasting from old files — this extension saves you time and keeps your workflow clean.

+With an intuitive interface and customizable storage, you can quickly insert templates into any project, organize them by category, and share them across teams.
+Works seamlessly across languages and project types.

 ## Overview

 Code Template Hub is a powerful VS Code extension that helps you quickly create files from templates stored in git repositories.
 Using the [dot.js](https://olado.github.io/doT/index.html) templating engine, you can create sophisticated templates with dynamic content based on user input and predefined variables.